SaaS Tracking 101: How to Track Customer Engagement In-App11 min read

 What is SaaS tracking?

-SaaS click tracking refers to the number of buttons, links, or text clicks on the web interface users perform during a session.
+SaaS click tracking refers to the number of button, link, or text clicks on the web interface users perform during a session.

 To gather user click data in SaaS, you have to work with click-tracking tools that record all the mouse moves, taps (on mobile devices), and clicks made by users while engaging with your product.

-The collected data can be visualized in charts, heat maps, or screen recordings.
+The collected data can then be visualized in charts, heat maps, or screen recordings.

 When it comes to running a successful SaaS business, tracking the right metrics is essential.
-By monitoring key performance indicators, or KPIs, businesses can gain actionable insights into their business model, revenue, user engagement, average revenue per customer acquisition costs, and more.
+By monitoring key performance indicators, businesses can gain actionable insights into their business model, revenue, user engagement, average revenue, and more.

-Some of the most important metrics to track include:
+Some of the key SaaS metrics to track include:

 - Customer Acquisition Cost (CAC) – calculated by dividing the total cost of sales and marketing by the number of new customers acquired in a given period.
 CAC is important because it helps businesses understand the true cost of acquiring new paying customers and make data-driven decisions about pricing strategy.